Performance Reviews: Solve the 3 Biggest Problems

 As we wrap up January 2015, many organizations have closed out the 2014 end of year performance appraisal process.
 This year, more than ever, I’m hearing from clients that their evaluation process “just isn’t working”.
 Their feedback is that for the last several years we go through the same process and the results aren’t worth the effort.

-3 Most Common Problems or Challenges with Annual Performance Evaluations Include:
+3 Common Problems with Annual Performance Evaluations

 - Unsubstantial conversations related to performance are occurring;